-Reason: The old main consists entirely of 8-inch pipe, and we want to expand capacity.
-Further, the old pipe dates back to 1891 and needs to be replaced.
+Reason: The old pipe dates back to 1891 and needs to be replaced.

-Timing: We will begin installing the new water main shortly, and expect the work to be completed in December.
-Final restoration will follow in the spring of 2015.
+Timing: We will begin installing the new water main shortly, and expect the work to be completed in May.
+Final restoration will follow in June.
 Dates may change depending on weather and other factors.
 If there is any appreciable change, we will notify you.